TreBraswell/Clean-Song-Generator/README.md

 6. The censoring process will start, and it may take a few minutes to complete.
 Progress and status will be displayed in the terminal.

 7. Once the censoring process finishes, the censored audio file will be saved in the same directory as the original file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE] file for more information.

 ## Contributing